 In 2003 service user-led research, coordinated by Jan Wallcraft for the User Survey Steering Group and funded by the Sainsbury Centre for Mental Health, resulted in the report ‘On Our Own Terms’.
 It urged the formation of a national network to bring individual mental health service users and groups together to encourage good practice and build the capacity of the sector.
 Inspired by this report, the Sainsbury Centre funded a number of meetings and a conference in London in 2005 to agree on some practical actions based on the recommendations.

 A Steering Group organised a conference focused on how to set up a national service user/survivor network.
 Nearly 200 service users and survivors attended the “Doing It For Ourselves” conference in Birmingham in March 2006.
-The National Planning Group that grew out of the conference included representatives from a whole range of service user and survivor led groups.
+The National Planning Group that grew out of the conference included representatives from a whole range of service user and survivor-led groups.

 NSUN was launched in 2007 after funding for five years was obtained from Comic Relief and the Tudor Trust and a hosting arrangement was negotiated with the mental health charity Together for Mental Wellbeing.
-NSUN received invaluable support with financial procedures and human resources but remained self governing throughout the initial three years.
+NSUN received invaluable support with financial procedures and human resources but remained self-governing throughout the initial three years.
 The National Planning Group was then dissolved and replaced by a management committee, selected by an independent panel of service users and survivors.
 A launch conference was held in November 2007 in Poole, Dorset.

 In 2010 NSUN became an independent organisation/charitable company and hosted its first Annual General Meeting in 2011.

-If you are interested in learning more about the history of the service user/survivor movement as a whole, visit the Survivor History Group website.
+If you are interested in learning more about the history of the UK service user/survivor movement as a whole, visit the Survivor History Group website.

 Glossary